kimchi-project/kimchi/docs/API.md

                       all disks (kb/s).
     * disk_write_rate: Expresses the total IO throughput for writes across all disks (kb/s).
+    * net_sent_rate: Expresses the total network throughput for writes across all interfaces (kb/s).
+    * net_recv_rate: Expresses the total network throughput for reads across all interfaces (kb/s).

 * **POST**: *See HostStats Actions*